-The fair-use law does not just cover your own works, it also covers the way you use the works of other people.
-It is just some common sense and ethics:
+The fair use law does not just cover your own works, it also covers the way you use the works of other people.

-- You can share the works of other photographers, provided that you share it as-it-is.
+- You can share the works of other photographers, as it is.

 - Do not remove the watermark or edit the photo of other photographers in any way, unless you have permission.

-- You do not claim the works of other photographers to be your own, not just among photographers, but also cosplayers – As with my previous point with cosplayers claiming ownership over photos.
+- Do not claim the works of other photographers to be your own, as with my previous point about cosplayers claiming ownership.
 Always credit the original photographer and cosplayer if possible.

-- Do not use the images and works of other photographers/artists in your own without permission.
+- Do not use the images and works of other photographers/artists on your own without permission.

 5) COPYRIGHT, COPYLEFT, PUBLIC DOMAIN

-- Copyright: The photographer holds on to all the rights of the photo, I.E. all rights reserved.
-Other people can share the photo as covered under fair-use, but cannot claim it to be their own, publish it, sell it, or use it for any commercial purposes.
+- Copyright: The photographer holds on to all the rights of the photo, that is, all rights reserved.
+Other people can share the photo as covered under fair use.
+But cannot claim it to be their own, publish it, sell it, or use it for any commercial purposes.

 - Copyleft: The relaxed version of copyright, also called “creative commons”.
-Depending on the photographer, the photo can either be released for personal use and/or commercial use.
-There might also be some strings attached, such as you must credit the original photographer.
-So be careful with creative commons – You don’t always have the rights to publish a copyleft photo.
+Depending on the photographer, the photo can be released for personal and/or commercial use.
+There may also be some strings attached, such as crediting the original photographer.
+So be careful with creative commons.
+You don’t always have the right to publish a copyleft photo.

-- Public domain: The photographer has given up on the rights of the photo.
-You are free to use it however you wish – Sell it, burn it, eat it, you don’t even have to credit the original photographer.
-However, there is only one condition – You don’t claim it to be your own work.
+- Public domain: The photographer has given up on the rights to the photo, you are free to use it however you wish.
+Sell it, burn it, eat it, you don’t even have to credit the original photographer.
+However, there is only one condition – You cannot claim it to be your own work.

-That is the gist of it, but there is still a caveat.
+That is the gist of it, but there is a caveat.
 What if there is a public domain photo of an identifiable person in it?
-Even though the photographer may have prior permission to release it, that does not mean that the person agreed to be published in all kinds of random stuff.
+Even though the photographer has permission to release it, that does not mean that the person agreed to be published in all kinds of funky publications.
 So yep, this is still a grey area.
 Whatever photos that you use or release, do it with careful consideration.

 If there are parts that I got wrong, or if there is stuff that you wish to add on, please feel free to comment below.
 Good luck and happy shooting!